LibreQoE/LibreQoS/docs/v1.5/Quickstart/quickstart-prereq.md

 The regular Linux bridge is recommended for Nvidea/Mellanox NICs such as the ConnectX-5 series (which have superior bridge performance), and VM setups using virtualized NICs.
 The Bifrost Bridge is recommended for Intel NICs with XDP support, such as the X520 and X710.

-To use the Bifrost bridge, skip the regular Linux bridge section below, and be sure to enable Bifrost/XDP in lqos.conf in the [Configuration](configuration.md) section.
+To use the Bifrost bridge, be sure to enable Bifrost/XDP in lqos.conf in the [Configuration](configuration.md) section.

+Below are the instructions to configure Netplan, whether using the Linux Bridge or Bifrost XDP bridge:

+## Netplan config

-### Adding a regular Linux bridge (if not using Bifrost XDP bridge)
+### Netplan for a regular Linux bridge (if not using Bifrost XDP bridge)

 From the Ubuntu VM, create a linux interface bridge - br0 - with the two shaping interfaces.
 Find your existing .yaml file in /etc/netplan/ with